How to Measure the ROI of SEO

 A good SEO ROI depends on your business.

 Every company is different, which makes assigning an average or good SEO ROI difficult.
-While one business invests $1500 per month into SEO, another spends $3000.
+While one business invests $1500 monthly in SEO, another spends $3000.
 Not to mention, lead values vary from company to company.

 Get a stronger ROI from SEO with WebFX